elenacramer/nd00333_AZMLND_C2/README.md

 - **Deploy the best model**
 	- Enable Authentication and use Azure Container Instance (ACI)
 	- Enable Application Insights:
-		- Running the script *logs.py* enables to the view the logs
+		- Running the script *logs.py* enables to view the logs
 - **Consume deployed model**
 	- Using *Swagger*
 		- Download the *swagger.json* file (can be found under the Endpoint section -> deployed model)